deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2002
     *   Command is not allowed in the current registry phase.
     *   Claims checks are not allowed during sunrise.
-    *   The claims period has ended.
 *   2004
     *   Domain name is under tld which doesn't exist.
 *   2201
     *   Registrar is not authorized to access this TLD.
+*   2304
+    *   The claims period for this TLD has ended.
 *   2306
     *   Too many resource checks requested in one check command.